ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

 ## Prometheus server ServiceAccount

 [Like the Kube State Metrics service](G035%20-%20Deploying%20services%2004%20~%20Monitoring%20stack%20-%20Part%202%20-%20Kube%20State%20Metrics%20service.md#kube-state-metrics-serviceaccount), Prometheus requires a `ServiceAccount` to run its pods.
-Rather than using the `default` one that will exist in the `monitoring` namespace where your monitoring stack will be deployed, better declare one specific for your Prometheus instance:
+Rather than using the `default` one that will exist in the `monitoring` namespace where your monitoring stack is going to be deployed, better declare one specific for your Prometheus instance:

 1. Create a `server-prometheus.serviceaccount.yaml` file in the `server-prometheus/resources/` folder: